riotkit-org/arm-minio/README.md

 ### Min.io server with ARM support

-[Minio][minio-home] is a FOSS project offering a "high performance distributed object storage server", with fabulous features like an S3-compliant API, excellent documentation, and out-of-the-box support for Docker, K8S, and most major cloud providers (as well as self-hosting, of course).
+Minio is a FOSS project offering a "high performance distributed object storage server", with fabulous features like an S3-compliant API, excellent documentation, and out-of-the-box support for Docker, K8S, and most major cloud providers (as well as self-hosting, of course).